 The Evening Before the Style Show

-I say, “The woman this dress is for is sooo picky.
+I confess to the sales assistant, “The woman this dress is for is sooo picky.
 I don’t want to be the one that brings the wrong dress.
 Have you meet her?
 She’s kind of orange.”

 The young woman laughs and answers, ‘No, but I’ve heard about it.
 We all call her the tangelo.”